 The “lag” during the compression stroke tends to cause diesel fuel to ignite spontaneously, thus creating the familiar diesel knock or “clatter” sound; upon ignition, cylinder pressure suddenly rises and “rings” the cylinder.
 In gasoline SI engines, such pressure spikes lead to destruction of pistons, rings, and bearings, but the diesel engine is more robust.
 Today, to reduce the annoying rattle (along with emissions), engineers have smoothed the combustion process.
 Much as a basketball is best dribbled with a smooth downward motion of the hand and wrist (rather than by slapping it), a piston should move smoothly from its upward compression stroke to its downward power stroke.
 Smooth up-down piston transition requires not only precise timing of fuel injection, but also of the delivery rate, for differing speed and load conditions.

 Traditionally, light and medium duty diesel engines for motor vehicles have used “indirect injection” (IDI).
 With IDI, fuel is injected into a red-hot pre-combustion chamber (“pre-cup”) or a swirl chamber for less noisy combustion.
 IDI engines use a “throttling” pintle-type nozzle to introduce a very fine “pilot-injection” of fuel for less abrupt ignition.
 Once ignition starts in the pre-cup, the rate of fuel delivery is increased, and a rich expanding/swirling flame is then “blown” through an orifice into the main chamber to drive the piston downward.
-Delivery of fuel then tapers off until combustion can no longer be sustained in the excess of air (as much as a 40:1 ratio at idle), making the IDI diesel a relatively quiet and economical diesel engine—but still not acceptable to many American motorists, or for the EPA.
+Delivery of fuel then tapers off until combustion can no longer be sustained in the excess of air (as much as a 40:1 ratio at idle), making the IDI diesel a

 High injection pressures are needed to rapidly swirl and mix the fuel-air mixture for complete homogenizing and burning of fuel for economy, low emissions and less combustion noise.
 Yet peak injection line pressures (before the nozzle opens) for IDI are limited— some in-line pump injection systems could climb to near 12,000 psi; smaller engines using distributor type (rotary) pumps would run lower pressures.